maccman/less-rb/README.md

 about
 -----

-These are Ruby bindings for the next generation LESS, which is implemented in JavaScript
+These are Ruby bindings for the next generation LESS, which is implemented in JavaScript.

+These are seperate from the [official bindings](https://github.com/cowboyd/less.rb), as they've been ported to [ExecJS](https://github.com/sstephenson/execjs).
+This means you don't have to re-compile v8 every deploy.

 For more information, visit <http://lesscss.org>.